MagicPoulp/compose_with_retrofit_http_cache/README.md

 Following the clean architecture makes the project robust to change.
 The setup is in place (see NavigationScreen) to navigate across multiple pages

+Flaws: transitions from offline to online are not always smooth.
+No recovery from the Error page, even if we have Toasters in many cases.